spiel-ifremer/emso-metadata-specifications/EMSO_metadata.md

 ## Technical Variables ##

-Technical variables are all those variables which are not of scientific interest, such as battery voltage, internal temperature, etc. Any variable with the attribute ```techincal_data=true``` will be regarded as technical and pass the following tests instead of the generic "variable attributes":
+Technical variables are all those variables which are not of scientific interest, such as battery voltage, internal temperature, etc. Any variable with the attribute ```technical_data=true``` will be regarded as technical and pass the following tests instead of the generic "variable attributes":

 | Variable Attributes | Description                                           | Compliance test | Required | Multiple |
 |---------------------|-------------------------------------------------------|-----------------|----------|----------|